ocaml-sf/learn-ocaml-essok/FrontEnd/README.md

 # Getting started

+- Clone this repo.
-Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
+- Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
 We use [Yarn](https://yarnpkg.com) to manage the dependencies, so we strongly recommend you to use it.
 You can install it from [Here](https://yarnpkg.com/en/docs/install), then run `yarn install` to resolve all dependencies (might take a minute).

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Building the project
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build (strongly recommended for optimization).